How To Strengthen Your Pancreas, Improve Digestion and Lower Blood Sugar All By Yourself

 - Read labels carefully.
 The fewer the chemical names, the better.

-- Avoid food colorings and unnecessary additives.
+- Avoid food coloring and unnecessary additives.
 The more natural, the better.

 - Eat organic food, as it is free of pesticides